Data Source in Blazor MultiSelect Dropdown Component

 }

-To avoid post back for every action, set the MultiSelect to load all data on initialization and make the actions process in client-side.
-To enable this behaviour, use the Offline
+To avoid a postback for every action, load all data during initialization and process actions on the client.
+To enable this behavior, use the Offline property of DataManager.

 @using Syncfusion.Blazor.Data